 - Law school transcript (most recent; an unofficial transcript is acceptable)

 - Writing sample (3-5 pages maximum)

-Applicant references should include three individuals who are able to speak to the applicant’s legal research, writing, and ability to work well in a fast-paced office environment.
+Applicant references should include three individuals who are able to speak to the applicant’s legal research and writing skills, and ability to work well in a fast-paced office environment.
 This list must include at least one law school professor and one supervising attorney.
 Please list the names, titles, organizations, phone numbers, email addresses, and relationships to the applicant for all references